jgjin/not-quite-an-expert/content/posts/diegesis.md

 That the main character has this **SEVERE PHOBIA** at all, and that it was used in _this way_ and described in _this way_, all were chosen during the writing process.
 Perhaps the author thought it would be funny.
 Alternatively, perhaps the author wanted to protest [banana republics](https://en.wikipedia.org/wiki/Banana_republic) in an absurd way.
 Whatever the reason, the point is that diegesis is a deliberate _choice_, and that choice has meaning.
 # Extreme art
 In a much more serious case, consider viscerally or politically extreme art.
-Let's say you are watching a movie on [the Rwandan genocide](https://en.wikipedia.org/wiki/Rwandan_genocide).[^1] You watch as a radical Hutu slaughters Tutsi and moderate Hutu people.
-You _can't_, or at least _shouldn't_ just think:
+Let's say you are watching a documentary on a genocide.
+You watch, in shocking detail, as a terrible number of people are killed for a violent cause.[^1] You _can't_, or at least _shouldn't_ just think:
-[^1]: Diegetic/non-diegetic analysis applies even if the movie is non-fiction.
-For instance, the creator of a documentary must make content and presentation choices.
+[^1]: To avoid disturbing or distracting the reader, I have chosen to abstract the topic of the hypothetical documentary.
+On another note, diegetic/non-diegetic analysis applies even if the movie is non-fiction.
+For instance, the creator of a documentary must make choices about focusing content and presentation.

 > _Oh, this makes sense.
 This is historically accurate._

 Once again, someone made an integrated set of choices to portray _this_ in _this way_.
-That means _something_, and you should think about that.
+The creator could choose to shoot unmitigated gore to channel the raw human terror of the event.
+On the other hand, the creator could instead juxtapose censored gore with the inaction of the international response to express frustration toward international politics.
+Whatever choices the creator made, they mean _something_, and you should think about that.

 As a related point, suppose some art contains scenes that may trigger traumatic memories in a large portion of the potential audience.
-It is **NOT** enough to simple say:
+It is **NOT** enough to simply say:
 > _That's what happens in the story, so it should be included._

 That is what I mean when I say "diegesis in not an excuse."
-You have to be aware that the creators had to make choices of significant consequence.
-Not every choice creators make will be a good one.
+You have to be aware that the creators had to make choices of significant consequence, and not every choice creators make will be a good one.
 # Conclusion
 Art has meaning outside what happens in the story.